samchung0117/cs452-examples/README.md

-# cs452-examples
+# cs628-examples
-CS452 Backend Web Development
+CS 628 Full-Stack Development - Web App

 Students can find the examples that will be used for their practices in lecture or HOS (Hands-on Skills).
 If you find any mistakes, please contact chungsam@cityu.edu.